What is a model?

 People with academic degrees tend to at least have some experience with using statistical software during their studies.
 As a teaching assistant, I did a fair amount of work with SPSS, but there are plenty of other software tools available5.
 Statistical software can be used on pretty much any problem domain to build statistical models with ease.
 A proficient user can get good results out of the tool, as long as they understand the assumptions behind the conducted tests.
 However, proper usage of these tools requires a strong background in statistics.
 Also, as the tools can be used to do any statistical analysis, they tend to end up having a long list of use cases behind a long drop-down menu.

-Simulation modeling
+Simulation modelling

-Simulation modeling is an area in which I have extensive experience due to my dissertation on simulation-based decision support systems.
-In simulation modeling, the modeler builds a visual representation of a real system by utilizing one of the modeling paradigms (can also be non-visual but in these cases, other tools are used).
+Simulation modelling is an area in which I have extensive experience due to my dissertation on simulation-based decision support systems.
+In simulation modelling, the modeler builds a visual representation of a real system by utilizing one of the modelling paradigms (can also be non-visual but in these cases, other tools are used).
 Overall, the problem domain can be pretty much anything.
 Anylogic was my main tool of choice back in the day, but there are plenty of other tools available6.
-Simulation modeling tools are similar to statistical software in their area of use.
+Simulation modelling tools are similar to statistical software in their area of use.
 The tools require a learning curve, where proficient usage requires quite a lot of experience and/or training.
 Technically, it is easy to build models but in order to create good models the modeler has to have enough experience in the field.

 CAD software